How Great Thou Art (Elvis Presley album): Production

 The recording of How Great Thou Art took place in May 1966.
 On the first day, May 25, 1966, Presley practiced the songs with the backup singers on the piano.
-After two hours, he started the first take of "Run On."
+After two hours, he started the first take of "Run On".
 Presley sang the song using the same vocal techniques the Golden Gate Quartet used on their performances of the song.
 The first number took seven takes, then Presley moved to the title-track.
 How Great Thou Art was recorded in four takes.
-Jerry Schilling, a friend of Presley who was present at the session, remarked that after the last take the singer was "drained" and that he "almost fainted."
-He continued with the traditional song Stand By Me, which Presley had difficulty singing.
+Jerry Schilling, a friend of Presley who was present at the session, remarked that after the last take the singer was "drained" and that he "almost fainted".
+He continued with the traditional song "Stand By Me", which Presley had difficulty singing.
 Jarvis worked with him repeating the takes several times so Presley could use the vibrato needed to reach the falsetto range.
-After the eleventh take, Presley moved to a number often sung by Hess, Where No One Stands Alone.
-The next day, they recorded So High, Farther Along and In the Garden.
+After the eleventh take, Presley moved to a number often sung by Hess, "Where No One Stands Alone".
+The next day, they recorded "So High", "Farther Along" and "In the Garden".
 The third night of recording, May 27, was set to be the last one for the album since the Imperials were scheduled to leave for the start of their Canadian tour.
-Presley recorded If the Lord Wasn't Walking by My Side as a duet with Hess.
-Additionally, the session produced Somebody Bigger Than You and I, Without Him, and Where Could I Go But to the Lord.
+Presley recorded "If the Lord Wasn't Walking by My Side" as a duet with Hess.
+Additionally, the session produced "Somebody Bigger Than You and I", "Without Him", and "Where Could I Go But to the Lord".
 The production of the record placed the slower numbers on the A side while the B side was dedicated to faster-paced songs.
-As Crying in the Chapel had not yet appeared on an album release, the slow-tempo song was included as a bonus track to close the B-side.
-The album cover featured the church and steeple of the First Church of Christ of Sandwich, Massachusetts.
+As "Crying in the Chapel" had not yet appeared on an album release, the slow-tempo song was included as a bonus track to close the B side.
+The album cover features the church and steeple of the First Church of Christ of Sandwich, Massachusetts.